 The Idaho Horror Film Festival is premier genre film event in the State.
 After wrapping our first Festival we have jumped right in to planning for year two!
 As organizers, we couldn't have been more impressed with the submissions we received.
 The Idaho Horror Film Festival garnered excellent press and community support for this new event was fabulous.
 Boise offers a unique experience for attending filmmakers.
 It is a walkable, welcoming city that excited to play host to festival.
 IHFF screens at the 750 person, historic Egyptian Theater in the heart of downtown Boise.
 From private parties to big public bashes IHFF treats filmmakers and festival goers to the film/ filmmaker connection that is so important.

 Jim Beam sponsored the Bar and Restaurant walk, where fourteen of Boise's best establishments crafted original horror themed cocktails and bites to celebrate the opening night of the Idaho Horror Film Festival.
 Highlights of the night included horror classics with live improvised scores on the fly, a poetry slam featuring two horror films done in prose and a late night screening of films from Boise Film Underground on the patio.

-Don Shanks who played Michael Myers in Halloween V hosted a 25th Anniversary showing of the film followed by a lively question and answer session and autograph signing.
+Don Shanks who played Michael Myers in Halloween V hosted a 25th Anniversary in 2014, Andrew Bryniarski of Texas Chainsaw Massacre hosted showing of the film in 2015.
+Auhor Joe R. Lansdale came to screen Joe Coscarelli's Bubba Ho-Tep and had a sold out book signing.

-2015 will be even bigger!
+2016 will be even bigger!
 We look forward to producing the best Festival in Idaho.
-Coming this year will be the addition of more question and answer sessions, panels and a filmmakers only mixer.
+Coming this year will be the addition of more educational opportunies, filmmaker mixers and celebrity guests.

 IHFF will be accepting submissions in five categories; feature length, shorts, animated, foreign and "Spud and Guts", a category for locals only.